January CPI Report Shows Inflation Slowed. Here's What That Means for Rate Cuts

 This is because inflation is a measure of our purchasing power.
 How much things cost and how quickly prices are rising directly impacts not only how far a dollar will stretch for us, but also how far it will go for the companies that we invest in.
 And very few things make the stock market grumpier than a disappointing profit margin.

-That's why the January CPI report, due out ahead of this Friday's open, is one of the most-anticipated events on this week's economic calendar.
+That's why the January CPI report, which was released ahead of Friday's open, is one of the most-anticipated events on this week's economic calendar.

 From just $107.88 $24.99 for Kiplinger Personal Finance